COVID-19 Information Resources & Contacts

 Public Health Order Violation Line

-Under the current public health order, individuals and businesses must comply with a variety of health protocols, if you suspect an individual or business is not complying with these protocols and this is not an emergency, please call 970-668-8600.
+Under the current public health order, individuals and businesses must comply with a variety of health protocols.
+If you suspect an individual or business is not complying with these protocols and this is not an emergency, call 970-668-8600.

 For general information about COVID-19, call the Colorado Helpline at 303-389-1687 or 877-462-2911, or email COHELP@RMPDC.org for answers in English, Spanish (Español), Mandarin (普通话) and more.